ildar-shaimordanov/git-markdown-toc/README.md

 The updated TOC is always ended with double new line to separate from the further text below.
 On the same reason, if the TOC is preceded with some text above, the double new line is prepended the TOC.

+## Old-style markers

+Early, before 2022, another set of markers was used: `md-toc`, `md-toc-begin` and `md-toc-end`.

+Currently they are considered obsolete and not recommended in use.
+However they are still supported but replaced with the newly ones when TOC is updated.

+Be noticed that you shouldn't mix old and new paired markers to designate the beginning and end of a the same TOC.

 # OPTIONS